TheBigBrainsCompany/TbbcMoneyBundle/README.md

 2.6.0 : 2014/12/09

 * no BC Break
-* new : removed dependency to doctrine
+* new : removed dependency to Doctrine
 * fix : currencies with 0 decimals are allowed

 2.5.0 : 2014/10/16